drchangliu/cs3200f23/introduction.md

 ### So, what are the differences among these languages?

 - Syntax?
 Microsoft and Unity3D have shown that difference in syntax can be resolved through a common language engine.
 Syntax becomes a matter of preference.
 - Language mechanisms (higher-level abstractions)?
 Couldn't we design a language to have them all?
-Could n't we have a full-spectrum language?
+Couldn't we have a full-spectrum language?
 Sometimes, less is more.
 E.g. Rust actually removes certain ways of coding.
 Another example: ["Goto considered harmful"](https://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf).
 - Fundamental programming paradigm (imperative versus functional versus logical).
 Consider the more recent [Probabilistic Programming Languages](https://en.wikipedia.org/wiki/Probabilistic_programming) (e.g. [Stan](https://mc-stan.org/)), where the fundamental type is not an integer or a byte, but a probabilistic distribution.
 Imagine what a Machine Learning programming language would be.
 Imagine what an AI programming language (or a human programming language) would be.
 - Cultural/historical?
 E.g. "rec" keyword in OCaml for recursive functions, whereas in C/C++/Java, any function can be a recursive function.